nemesisdb/nemesisdb/README.md

 - Each session has a dedicated map
 - A session can live forever or expire after a given time
-- When a session expires its data is deleted, and optionally the session can be deleted
+- When a session expires its data is always deleted, and optionally the session can be deleted

 Examples of sessions:
 - Whilst a user is logged into an app